vincentbarr/vincentbarr.github.com/_posts/2012-12-11-os-gemeos-boston.md

 layout: post
 title: "Os Gemeos in Boston, Urban Art from Spain"
 category: essais
 excerpt: South Station, please whisper in Penn Station's ear.
+comments: true
 ---

 As an urban art enthusiast, I was pretty happy to see a huge Os Gemeos painting as I exited South Station in Boston, MA.
 I was also happy to be exiting South Station.